Informasjonsforvaltning/fdk-data-transformation-service/README.md

 # fdk-data-transformation-service
-A service (implemented as function) that transforms our harvested data to make them more suited for doing analytics
+A service that transforms our harvested data to make them more suited for doing analytics

 ## Requirements
 - maven